class descriptions

 gentle restorative yoga (optional sound bath)

-structure: class starts with components of breath awareness, guided meditation, and gentle movements. then, shifts towards a restorative practice of comfortable, supportive postures. classes that have sound bath noted in their name have a sound bath infused with yoga nidra elements.
+guided breath awareness, meditation, and gentle sensory elements may be offered. consent-based touch is always optional, with no touch as the default. you may opt in only if it feels supportive for you. classes that have sound bath noted in their name have a sound bath infused with yoga nidra elements.

 intentions: up-regulate, stimulate, motivate